harta55/EnTAP/docs/source/introduction.rst

         5. Orthologous Group Assignment: independent assignment of translated protein sequences to gene families (eggNOG).
 Includes protein  domains (SMART/Pfam), Gene Ontology (GO) terms, and KEGG pathway assignment.
         6. InterProScan (optional): sequence search against the families of InterPro databases to assign protein domains, Gene Ontology terms, and pathway information

-.. note:: For information/bug reports, contact Alexander Hart at entap.dev@gmail.com
+.. note:: For information/bug reports, contact Alexander Hart at entap.dev@gmail.com or visit the Slack channel at: entap-help.slack.com.

 The figure below represents the typical EnTAP pipeline.
 A more detailed version with all output files can be seen within Interpreting the Results.